Always has to have a happy ending?

 But there's nothing more disappointing when I anticipate a creative resolution and it just happens exactly as you expect it to.

-TWO DESTROYERS -- A modern soul is fated to destroy a war-ravaged world of magic— he plans to use them to save it instead.
+TWO DESTROYERS -- A modern soul is fated to destroy a war-ravaged world of magic— he plans to save it instead.

 Progress: Complete at 125k words / Querying